Yuffster/beary/README.md

 ## Examples

-I'm currently porting all the bearlib native examples to the new API.
+I'm currently porting all the bearlib native examples to the Beary API.
 You can view the full source code in the [examples](./examples/) directory.

 ### Basic Output